Paleo Apple Pie Bars

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

-Tender apple slices perfectly spiced with cinnamon over a shortbread crust with a streusel topping, these Paleo Apple Pie Bars get even better with a drizzle of my homemade caramel.
-They’re naturally gluten free with a dairy free option as well.
-They’re also made with a secret ingredient, orange juice, for even more depth of flavor.
+Buttery soft apple slices perfectly spiced with cinnamon over a shortbread crust with a streusel topping, these Gluten Free Apple Pie Bars get even better with a drizzle of my homemade caramel.
+They’re naturally gluten-free & paleo with a dairy-free option as well.
+They’re also made with a secret ingredient, (orange juice), for even more depth of flavor.

-We love apple pie, there’s just something comforting about it’s cozy flavors.
-These bars are even easier to make than apple pie, and as a bonus they’re made with real food ingredients as well.
+We love apple pie around here.
+There’s just something comforting about its cozy flavors.
+These bars are even easier to make than apple pie, and as a bonus, they’re made with real food ingredients as well.
 There’s no processed flour or sugar, just pure delicious flavor.

 These bars are perfect for the holidays, alongside my Paleo Pecan Pie Bars.
 But they’re also great for those weekends when you feel like baking up a treat.